qntm/t-a-i/README.md

 ### taiConverter.unixToAtomic(unix[, options])

 Throws unless `unix` is an integer.
 Converts the input Unix millisecond count to a TAI millisecond count.
 Under normal circumstances this conversion returns a single integer.
+If the input is a BigInt, a BigInt is returned.
+If the precise value to be returned is fractional, it is rounded towards negative infinity.
 If the input is prior to the beginning of TAI, `NaN` is returned.

 When Unix time is inserted,